 - Retroactive pay increases or back pay – In most cases, if you receive additional income for unpaid or underpaid work, the IRS categorizes this as a supplement to your wages.

 The supplemental wages you receive as an employee are usually included in the W-2 you receive from your employer.
 You need to report this information when filing your tax return.
-IRS Publication 15 instructions provides several examples of income your employer may categorize as supplemental wages, such as severance pay, awards, prizes, payments for unused PTO, and accumulated sick leave.
+IRS Publication 15 instructions provide several examples of income your employer may categorize as supplemental wages, such as severance pay, awards, prizes, payments for unused PTO, and accumulated sick leave.

 2. Supplemental income reported on Schedule E